Meeting of Styles: Organization and events

 Meeting of Styles refers to an international network of graffiti artists and fans, which exists to gain legitimacy for graffiti artists and their work.
 Internationally it is a non-profit organization, with local affiliates which sponsor graffiti events, and is one of the most important organizations of its type in the world.
 Events have been held in over sixteen countries in Europe, Russian Asia and the Americas.
 The events are announced ahead of time with flyers, press releases to the general public as well as the graffiti artist community, and attracts spectators, local media as well as graffiti artists.

-These events attract veteran graffiti and well-known artists, who have often gained their reputation with illegal works, from countries such as Spain, Germany, Brazil, the United States, Canada, Costa Rica and the United Kingdom.
+These events attract veteran graffiti and well-known artists, who have often gained their reputation with illegal works, from countries such as Spain, Greece, Germany, Brazil, the United States, Canada, Costa Rica and the United Kingdom.
 These events are not only for graffiti but also supports other kinds of street art.
 Spaces for murals and other works range from temporary walls on construction sites to walls inside the Mexico City Metro.
 However, the organizing of local events is challenged by local politics, with various levels of support, and the need for sponsors.